hackle/blogger/src/raw/linq-gets-lazier.md

 }
 ```

-Turns out this magic only comes with the new implementation of `Enumerable.Range`, which may not be as elegant, but is definitely clever and sensible.
+Turns out the magic only comes with the new implementation of `Enumerable.Range`, which may not be as elegant, but is definitely clever and sensible.

 Here is how it works.

-- for a regular `IEnumerable`, calling `Skip(10)` requires [iterating over](https://github.com/dotnet/corefx/blob/7711b939317ae5cb3ffa4f19a39119876aafd30e/src/System.Linq/src/System/Linq/Skip.SizeOpt.cs#L18) 10 elements and the evaluating whatever expressions that have been built so far.
+For a regular `IEnumerable`, calling `Skip(10)` requires [iterating over](https://github.com/dotnet/corefx/blob/7711b939317ae5cb3ffa4f19a39119876aafd30e/src/System.Linq/src/System/Linq/Skip.SizeOpt.cs#L18) 10 elements and the evaluating whatever expressions that have been built so far.

-- however, for `Range(start, end)`, that's not really necessary. `Skip(10)` can be simply evaluated as `Range(start + 10, end)`, which makes it a true "skip", as all 10 elements and their expressions are excluded completely.
-Disclaimer: no bound check, and the actual constructor is `Range(start, count)`.
+However, for `Range(start, end)`, that's not really necessary. `Skip(10)` can be simply evaluated as `Range(start + 10, end)`, which makes it a true "skip", as all 10 elements and their expressions are excluded completely.

-To implement this, it looks like a special `Skip` is required for `Range`, In fact to account for scenarios when the likes of `Select` are chained, a few new implementations of `IEnumerable` and `IEnumerator` are required.
+Note this is possible because `Range` keeps tab of the index and count of elements, which is not always the case for any `IEnumerable`.
+But it does sound sensible for `Array` or `List` doesn't it?
+Turns out that is [certainly the case](https://dotnetfiddle.net/Mik1Mi).

+As for implementation, this would require specialised `Skip` and `Select`, who are themselves both `IEnumerable`.
 Thus we find [`RangeIterator`](https://github.com/dotnet/corefx/blob/7711b939317ae5cb3ffa4f19a39119876aafd30e/src/System.Linq/src/System/Linq/Range.cs#L31) and [`SelectRangeIterator`](https://github.com/dotnet/runtime/blob/57bfe474518ab5b7cfe6bf7424a79ce3af9d6657/src/libraries/System.Linq/src/System/Linq/Select.SpeedOpt.cs#L165).
+You'd be able to find the specialisations for `Array` and `List` in the same repository.

-The `Skip` trick is done [here](https://github.com/dotnet/corefx/blob/7711b939317ae5cb3ffa4f19a39119876aafd30e/src/System.Linq/src/System/Linq/Range.SpeedOpt.cs#L51) in the name of "speed".
+More specifically, the `Skip` trick is done [here](https://github.com/dotnet/corefx/blob/7711b939317ae5cb3ffa4f19a39119876aafd30e/src/System.Linq/src/System/Linq/Range.SpeedOpt.cs#L51) in the name of "speed".
 Fair play!

 ```CSharp
 public IPartition<int> Skip(int count)